-After the SC insisted that all medical admissions should be through NEET, students wonder if they should give the tests at other institutions
+After the Supreme Court insisted that all medical admissions should be through NEET, students wonder if they should give the tests at other institutions

 Admissions to undergraduate medical courses this year appear to be chaotic.
 Even as there is no conclusive solution to the confusion over the National Eligibility and Entrance Test (NEET), students’ concerns have multiplied, with different entrance examinations lined up for admission to institutes in private or deemed universities.